BIBI78/opium/README.md

 ### Features Left to Implement:

-- In app remixing ( I want the user to be able to slow down speed up beats and add vocals)
+1. In-App Remixing:

+- Enable users to manipulate beats directly within the app, allowing them to adjust tempo, pitch, and other parameters.
+- Tools for users to overlay vocals or other audio elements onto existing beats,creative remixing and mashup creation.

+2. Beat Ranking:

-- The ability see the best and worst beats ( beats with the most postive/negative feedback)
+- Implement a ranking system that highlights the best and worst beats based on user feedback.
+This could involve "aggregating" feedback data such as likes, comments, and ratings to identify the most positively or negatively rated/received beats.

-- In app bidding( users should be able to sell beats to other users)
-- Notifications ( typical app notifcations ,new follwoer , new like , new comment etc, favorite users new posts).
-- Some sort of private messaging , direct messages,maybe even group chats.
-- Music wave when the beat starts playing .
-- Longer MP3 uploads
+3. In-App Bidding:

+- Introduce a feature that enables users to buy and sell beats directly within the app through a bidding system.
+Users can list their beats for sale, specify starting prices and bidding durations, and engage in bidding wars with other users.
+This functionality can facilitate a vibrant marketplace within the app and provide opportunities for users to monetize their musical creations.

+4. Notifications:

+- Implement a notification system to keep users informed about relevant activities within the app.
+Notifications could include alerts for new followers, likes, comments, and beats from favorite users.

+5. Private Messaging:

+- Introduce private messaging functionality that allows users to communicate directly with each other.

+6. Music Wave Visualization:
+- JSX WAVE VISUALIZRER

+7. Extended MP3 Uploads:
+- Increase the maximum duration for MP3 uploads to accommodate longer tracks and compositions and whatever else.
 ## Testing

 ### Manual Testing: